CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 terraform apply -var-file="vars.tfvar"
 ```

-Once terraform finishes, you can go to the AWS EC2 Console, click your instance, and click "Connect to instance."
+Once Terraform finishes, you can go to the AWS EC2 Console, click your instance, and click "Connect to instance."
 Under the RDP tab, download the
 Remote Desktop File.
 Then click "Get Password" and paste in the private key from the keypair you created previously.

 At this point you can connect to the Windows server using RDP by opening the file and logging into the machine with the "Administrator" account and password